 Anker is well known for their external batteries and wireless speakers, but they also have a lineup of phone charging cables as well.
 One of them is its PowerLine II USB Type-C to USB Type-C cable.
 This is for devices that use the more recent Type-C ports that are becoming more and more prevalent in smartphones, tablets external chargers, and notebooks.

-Depending on which device is used, the 3-foot Anker PowerLine II can deliver charging speeds at, in theory, should go up to 100W (5A) of power, although the actual charging speeds will be much less in the real world.
+Depending on which device is used, the three-foot Anker PowerLine II can deliver charging speeds at up to 100W (5A), although the actual charging speeds will be much less in the real world.
 If you are also concerned about data transfer speeds, this cable can support transfers of up to 10Gbps.
 Anker has given this cable a lifetime warranty.
 However, this cable costs a bit more than other charging cables of the same length.
 You can get the PowerLine II USB Type-C to USB Type-C cable on Amazon for $19.99.

 This cable is for those of you who are still using an older USB-A external battery, or a car charger with those kinds of ports. but also own a newer USB Type-C smartphone or tablet.
 This Belkin charging cable can, in theory, charge a device up to 60W.
 In practice, the use of the USB-A port limits the top charging speeds to 20W, even if it uses Qualcomm’s QuickCharge.
-You can buy the 5-foot version of this Belkin cable for $9.99 on Amazon, or you can get the 6-foot version for $19.99, although the site currently has discounted that version down to just $7.99.
-The cable even comes in a few different colors, including black, white, blue and pink.
+The cable comes in a few different colors, including black, white, blue and pink.

 The iSeeker cables will offer smartphone owners a way to charge up their devices with currents up to 2.1 amps, well above the standard in normal USB cables.
-The nylon fabric braided cable. combined with an aluminum-based connector, has been tested to last over 8,000 bends, again well above the average.
-The ones sold on Amazon come in a three pack, with each cable measured at 6 feet long.
+The nylon fabric braided cable, combined with an aluminum-based connector, has been tested to last over 8,000 bends, again well above the average.
+The ones sold on Amazon come in a three-pack, with each cable measured at six feet long.
 Finally, the company offers a lifetime warranty, which would seem to suggest that it thinks its cables will stay working for a long, long time.